austinp0573/packer-debian13-proxmox-template/README.md

 the resulting template is cloud-init enabled

-default packages include qemu-guest-agent, curl, git, htop, tmux, and vim
+default packages include qemu-guest-agent, curl, git, htop, tmux, and vim-gtk3

 adjust the scripts and variables as needed for your environment